aphan1982/homework_2/README.md

 //SPECIFIC ITEMS TO BE WORKED ON/RESOLVED LATER//
     • The card <div> tags on portfolio.html shold be clickable <a> links.
 This will require some JavaScript/CSS massaging outside the realm of the Bootstrap framework.
     • media.html needs better links put in place.
 This would be a prime place to drop in video or audio players.
+    • The carousel is in place in media.html; however, it requires extensive tweaking to make it functional; therefore, it sits there only as a demonstrative placeholder.
+    • In light that there are consistent themes and defined styles throughout the website, I would like to revisit the CSS file and trim the fat, or at least update the stylesheet to allow for easier maintenance.
+    • As mentioned above, content in the <p> tags needs to be updated and fleshed out.